 Other times, players find out, after they’ve spent time at a school, that the program is not the right fit – athletically, academically, or both.
 Now, many players are transferring because crowded rosters or loss of scholarship money for their final season.
 It is possible to transfer out of any NCAA or NAIA school and play in another school BUT there are a lot of rules that must be followed and those rules differ depending on what programs and divisions are involved in the move.

 What does that mean for you?
-That means you need to be very careful that you learn and follow all the rules very carefully (even as they seem to be changing frequently), so that you don’t lose any of your options or eligibility.
+That means you need to follow all the rules very carefully (even as they seem to be changing frequently), so that you don’t lose any of your options or eligibility.
 There’s more to transferring than simply switching jerseys, and the course schedule you have taken will be very important for fulfilling academic transfer requirements.
 If your transfer involves an NCAA school, your first step should be to go to the NCAA Transfer page HERE and follow the steps listed.
 For NAIA schools, you can find information in their guide.
 But these guides will only give you part of the story.
 You’ll need to get information directly from officials in the athletic and admissions departments in both schools.
 We also suggest checking in with our friends at CACE Answers, who provide free guidance on transfer and compliance issues.

 Here are some examples of transfer rules.

-But, individual conferences may have their own rules.
+But, individual conferences or divisions may have their own rules.
 You need to do your homework, especially as rules are changing due to COVID-19 adjustments on a regular basis!